CricketBr/Crickets-Shorthand-Site/orth-hobbit.md

 Copyright
 Find an actual statement, GNU?
 MIT?
 Personal use copies fine.
 Distribution include link to original.
 If I disappear for more than a year, International Shorthand Society Discord to decide

+xxx move the above to home page

+I take no responsibilty for:
+- accuracy of shorthand.
+I'm not that good!
+- people making and sharing copies of your contributions.
+They're not supposed to do it, but I have no way to enforce it.

 Original at
 link
 Introduction